 COVID-19 can be spread from human-to-human via small droplets that are expelled when an infected individual coughs, sneezes or speaks.
 People can become infected if they inhale these droplets or transfer them to their face after touching a contaminated surface.

 COVID-19 was first reported in Wuhan, China, in December 2019.
-Since then, the disease has spread to over 190 countries and regions, resulting in over 95 million confirmed cases and more than 2 million deaths.
+Since then, the disease has spread to over 190 countries and regions, resulting in around 160 million confirmed cases and more than 3.3 million deaths.
 Unprecedented control measures have been taken to prevent the spread of COVID-19, with many countries resorting to lockdowns to reduce case numbers but which have also prevented many from working.
 This has caused worldwide economic disruption.
 The pandemic is still ongoing - for up to date information on the spread of COVID-19, visit the WHO website.

 Impact for Society – what are we doing?

 The Pirbright Institute has a history of working with livestock coronaviruses, primarily focused on studying how coronaviruses replicate and interact with their host cell and developing effective vaccines for infectious bronchitis virus (IBV), a poultry disease that has a huge financial impact on the UK poultry industry.

 Our scientists are now applying their expertise to help with the COVID-19 research effort.
 In collaboration with the University of Oxford, Pirbright has successfully shown that two doses of the ChAdOx1 nCoV-19 (AZD1222) vaccine produce a greater antibody response than a single dose in pigs.
-Pirbright is using the same pig model to establish the immune response generated by Imperial College London’s RNA vaccine, as well as establishing the dosage size that may be needed in order to protect humans.
+Pirbright is using the same pig model to establish the immune response generated by Imperial College London’s RNA vaccine and Oxford's new potential vaccine, as well as establishing the dosage size that may be needed in order to protect humans.
 Using the pig model will help to inform the development of vaccines that are both effective and safe for humans.

 Other Pirbright COVID-19 research projects have explored the mechanisms SARS-CoV-2 uses to enters cells, which have recently demonstrated how SARS-CoV-2 could have adapted to jump the species barrier and which animals could potentially be infected.
 Work generating reagents and tests to explore diagnostic options for SARS-CoV-2 is also ongoing.